sotigr/sotigr.github.io/md/blog/posts/test-article.md

 ## VPN troubleshooting

-If ipv6 is not supported in your system, when for example when running the vpn client in a docker container you can edit the wg0.conf to resolve the issue.
+If ipv6 is not supported in your system, when for example running the vpn client in a docker container you can edit the `wg0.conf` to resolve the issue.
 Just remove the ipv6 definitions separated by a comma, resulting to a configuration like this:

 ```conf
 [Interface]